muhsinshodiq/golang-sample-api/README.md

 # Sample Golang API Server
 Sample REST API build using echo server.

-The code was separated into three sections/categories:
+The code implementation was inspired by port and adapter pattern or known as [hexagonal pattern](blog.octo.com/en/hexagonal-architecture-three-principles-and-an-implementation-example):
-- **Application**<br/>In this use case, the app will be the API.
-Therefore, it will contains API handler/controller to process all incoming HTTP request and response.
+- **Business**<br/>Contains all the logic in domain business.
+Also called this as a service.
+All the interface of all the repository needed and the service itself will be put here.
-- **Core**<br/>Mostly contain all the logic in domain business.
-I also calling this as a service that will be required by the application.
-It's also define the interface of all the repository needed.
+- **Core**<br/>Contains model/entity and all pure function helper relate to this will
-- **Repository**<br/>All the real implementation of interfaces defined on the core.
-Mostly it will contain about the infrastucture implementation such as database, caching, data streaming, etc.
+- **Modules**<br/>Contains implementation of interfaces that defined at the business (also called as adapters in hexagonal's term) and also http handler (controller).

 # Data initialization

-This example support two databases, there are MySQL and MongoDB.
+To describe about how port and adapter interaction (separation concerned), this example will have two databases supported.
+There are MySQL and MongoDB.

-DB default configuration will be used is MongoDB.
+MongoDB will become a default databaese in this example.
 If you want to change into MySQL, update the configuration inside [config.yaml](https://raw.githubusercontent.com/muhsinshodiq/golang-sample-api/master/config.yaml) file.

 ### MongoDB